 Sugar is everywhere, and it’s no secret that too much of it can have a negative impact on your health.
 With more than 100 million Americans living with diabetes, watching how much added sugar is in one’s diet has become a vital part of many people’s lives.
 One reason for this is that managing blood glucose levels can help reduce the risk of potential complications.

-Luckily for individuals with diabetes who want to keep their blood sugar levels controlled, or anyone who wants to watch their sugar intake, there are several natural sugar substitutes or non-nutritive sweeteners, that can replace table sugar (sucrose) and added sugars.
+Luckily for individuals with diabetes who want to keep their blood sugar levels controlled, or anyone who wants to watch their sugar intake, there are several sugar substitutes or non-nutritive sweeteners, that can replace table sugar (sucrose), honey, and added sugars.

 Fruits offer plenty of vitamins, minerals, and antioxidants—and can make a great natural sweetener, too.
 Since fruits are also high in fiber, they are better for digestion, can slow blood sugar response, and keep you feeling full longer.